Creating mother friendly vet practices that work!

 Women are needed!!

-There are less and less males taking on a veterinary career and so pathways to ensure that we do not loose these women from our profession, need to be structured,
+There are fewer and fewer males taking on a veterinary career and so pathways to ensure that we do not lose these women from our profession, need to be structured, right now!!

 80% of vets are women!

 "In 1983, the year I graduated, there were 50% women graduates.
 Now there are 80% women graduates.
 Even though we have many more graduates now, the ratio is the same.
 Women have the children, we MUST find ways to manage their return to practice."